psalaets/ps-which/README.md

 ### 2. Load Angular app in browser and open dev console

-ps-which is accessed through the `psWhich` global variable.
+ps-which is always accessed through the `psWhich` global variable.

 In dev console: